jnaiman/online_cv_public/README.md

 ## Projects

+Add project files in:
+ * `_projects` to add page files
+ * `pages/projects.html` under `remote_projects` for links to your github projects.
+Note: this will ONLY link to your repos and you must specify the end of your repo URL (see example)

 You can link both project pages and github repositories.
 Github repos will autopopulate, pages allow you to provide more details.

 By default, the project pages go first, but you can modify this if you want any github repos to show up first.